 We got creative and came up with a plan that still gives us the freedom we want without the having to sacrifice all of those years to get there.
 We hope to inspire others to start thinking outside the FIRE box so they can reach their goals sooner as well.
 Remember, life is short and should be enjoyed, not endured!

 So who are we?

-We are a married couple in our 30s and currently live in Sydney, Australia.
-Before moving back to Australia three years ago, we lived in several different countries (mainly in Europe) for over a decade.
+We are a married couple in our 30s.
+We had our first child in 2019 and currently live in Sydney.
+Before moving back to Australia in 2015, we lived in several different countries (mainly in Europe) for over a decade.
 We love the outdoors, spend a lot of time in nature and on the water and just enjoy life in general.
 We have a lot of different interests and a long list of projects we’d like to get stuck into as soon we leave our corporate careers.
 We both work for large international companies and don’t mind our jobs (for now).
 But we can’t wait to leave the 9-5 and do more of what we enjoy most – exploring, learning, building, travelling, aaaand – fulfilling work!
 (Yes, you read that correctly and yes, this is a FI blog – just keep reading!)

 We found out about FIRE around 2012, but didn’t do much about it for several years.
 When we finally got serious about reaching FI, like most people, we started out with a 10-15 year plan.
 However, we soon realised that we didn’t want to spend the best years of your lives chasing the freedom carrot.
 We would have hit FI in our 40s – way too late for our liking!

 Long story short: We will retire from our corporate jobs in early 2021 – just before Mr F turns 40.
 At this stage, we won’t have reached FI in the traditional sense.
 But we will have reached what we like to call “Flamingo FI”.
 It is not our goal to “retire” from work completely.
 We want to retire from having to work in jobs we hate and with people we can’t stand – we want to retire from working with wankers!